zotroneneis/magical_universe/README.md

 As one of my new habits I chose: "Code for 15 minutes every day".
 And since I have always wanted to participate in the [100 days of code challenge](https://pybit.es/special-100days.html) I will combine the new habit with the challenge.

+As part of the habit I've started creating a series of blog posts on important and awesome Python features, including object oriented programming, properties, function annotations, duck typing, etc.

+Since I was bored by the usual tutorial examples, I looked for a topic that would make it fun to study and implement the concepts.
+And since I absolutely love Harry Potter, I started creating a whole Harry Potter universe around the topics.
+So if you like Harry Potter and want to improve your Python knowledge and skills (and maybe also your Harry Potter knowledge), get right into it!

 A logbook of what I worked on each day can be found on my [website](http://www.alpopkes.com/year-archive/).

 Start date: 07/23/2018